-If a pupil arrives at the school after the relevant registration period has ended, he/she must immediately go to the school office to be signed in and provide a reason for the lateness.
+If a pupil arrives at the school after the relevant registration period has ended but within the relevant session, they must immediately go to the school office to sign in and provide a reason for the lateness to enable the school to establish the appropriate attendance or absence code.
 In the absence of a satisfactory explanation, the register will be marked as unauthorised absence.